 - Authentically partnered with students to foster a diverse, equitable, inclusive, and accessible culture of learning?

-- Set up success for high-impact responsive learning processes, such as student goal-setting, feedback, and self-assessment?
+- Set up success for high-impact responsive teaching and learning processes, such as student goal-setting, feedback, and self-assessment?

 Stairs (action steps): What are some steps or adjustments the educator could make to…